 The Connections Gravity Forms Connector has been designed to work seamlessly with all of the Gravity Forms Addons in addition to specific support for:

-When setting up the PayPal Addon Feed, there is an option to delay the Connections entry creation until after payment has been received.
+When setting up the PayPal Addon Feed, there is an option to delay the Connections entry creation until after receiving payment.

 User Registration Addon

-When setting up the Update Entry Connections Feed there is an Additional Option to give priority to the Connections Entry data over the WordPress User data when populating the Name field.
+When setting up the Update Entry Connections Feed, there is an Additional Option to prioritize the Connections Entry data over the WordPress User data when populating the Name field.